koral--/android-gif-drawable/README.md

 android-gif-drawable
 ====================
-`View`s and `Drawable` designed to displaying animated GIFs in Android.
+`View`s and `Drawable` for animated GIFs in Android.

 ## Overview
 Bundled GIFLib via JNI is used to render frames.
-Should be more efficient than `WebView` or `Movie` classes.<br>
+This way should be more efficient than `WebView` or `Movie` classes.<br>
 Animation starts automatically and run only if `View` with attached `GifDrawable` is visible. `NETSCAPE 2.0` extension (loop counter) is respected as well.

 ###Requirements